 But this is the essential emotional step of all.
 Have a conversation with the one person in your life that matters the most to you.
-Be open, candid, honest.
+Be open, candid, and honest.
 Tell them how you feel.
-Share with them your dreams, your hopes.
+Share with them your dreams and your hopes.
 Carefully listen as they tell you their fears, what will keep them up at night.

 While you may be on the mountain, they are climbing with you each step of the way back home.
 You have the advantage of knowing what is going on, they can only guess, and sometimes they will guess wrong.
 Often there are no answers to these fears, these dreams, but talking about them together will help you feel closer when you are lying in the tent at Camp 4, with the wind howling and the temperature dropping.
 You will remember that conversation forever.

 Surprise your climber and your loved one with a short video message left on their phone that they can watch before heading toward the top of the world.
 Your confidence and energy will touch them in ways you never imagined.
 And those left at home, they will draw on that conversation as they struggle to go to bed on your summit night.
 It might have been days since they last heard from you, and this conversation will be the strength from which they draw, the comfort as they replay your voice in their mind.